geoflows/D-Claw/user_guide/source_tips.md

    that interpolation in m doesn't create a spurious ring of water around the sediment domain.

+   It also appears that it is important to require a minimum grid level surrounding the region with buffered m0 values that resolves the buffered grid cells.
+This is important to prevent spurious boundary water.

    Note, setqinit for m takes m not hm.

 3. Can use a value of h or eta at a landslide source that doesn't include